JefferyPZhang/INFO-201-PS1/README.md

 # INFO201 Problem Set: basic R
 October 4, 2023
-Instructions
-This is a very simple assignment as we haven’t yet learned much.
-It will give you up to 100 points, this will be 10 points of your final grade.
-The main aim of it is to ensure you are good with RStudio basics, and you know how to submit files.
-You’ll work through a set of tasks that require knowledge of core concepts in R. More specifically, this project is about:
-• Creating variables of different types in R
-• Performing logical operations
-• Using for-loops
-This is about basic coding skills, but all these skills are needed later when we do data program- ming.
-You can start with the starter file ps01-basic-r-starter.R that contains a few examples.
-However, all the questions are also listed below.
-• When you write the code, add the question number in front of it as code comment (see the example in the starter file).
-• Ensure your code runs, and works correctly.
-When you test it, you may want to run it a few lines at time (see the the course book 2.3.2 but for the final test, ensure that all of it runs (select all and run selection, see below).
-• Ensure that your code produces output.
-You should always produce output if asked for a number or other result.
-You do not need to do it if only asked to assign a value to the variable.
-For instance:
-a) Create a variable age that equals to your age age <- 33 # no output needed
-b) How old were you 10 years age? cat("I was", age - 10, "\n") # here we need output
-I was 23
-See the example in the starter code.
-Answer that do not produce output will not count!
-1
-Submission
-When done, compile it as a report (in RStudio menu: File > Compile Report).
-We recommend to do html, as pdf may need additional software and setup.
-Submit two files:
-• your code: this is needed if there are any questions about how does it run.
-• the compiled report: this is what your grader normally checks.
-Ensure that it contains all necessary output!
-These two things constitute your submission.
-Have fun!
 1 Variables and computing (25pt)
 Here we ask you to define, compute, and print a number of variables See 2.4 in the course book 1.1 Variables (10pt)